Tiny Courses vs. Signature Courses — Why Smaller Might Be Better for Your Business

 Table of Contents

-Once you’ve created a tiny course, it becomes an adaptable content asset in your business, offering multiple benefits:
+Once you’ve created a tiny course, it becomes an adaptable business asset that you can sell in the following ways:

 1. On-Demand Self-Study Course: A tiny course can be made available as an evergreen product, allowing clients to engage with your material at their own pace, whenever they need it.